 10th place: Cardano (+ 2.800%)

-Cardano (abbreviation: ADA) was only launched in October 2017 and was the surprise among the climbers in the crypto market.
-The developers want to create a new generation of cryptocurrencies that solve the speed and scaling problems of the first generation (Bitcoin) and the second generation (Ethereum).
+Cardano (abbreviation: ADA) was only launched in October 2017 and was a surprise among the climbers in the crypto market.
+The developers want to create a new generation of cryptocurrencies that solves the speed and scaling problems of the first generation (Bitcoin) and the second generation (Ethereum).
 The renowned development team includes numerous scientists and Charles Hoskinson, one of the co-founders of Ethereum.
 In terms of technology, Cardano is building on the blockchain, which is to be improved through smart contracts and simple global scalability.
 With a market capitalization of just under $ 5 billion, Cardano is now number 6 in the crypto market.
 Last year the rate rose by more than 2,800 percent, from around 0.2 cents to over 70 cents at the end of 2017.

 9th place: Litecoin (+ 5,000%)

 Litecoin (abbreviation: LTC) is a Bitcoin clone and one of the veterans of the scene.
-The open source software project was launched in 2011 and ranks fifth in the crypto market with a market capitalization of around 9.2 billion dollars.
+The open-source software project was launched in 2011 and ranks fifth in the crypto market with a market capitalization of around 9.2 billion dollars.
 Litecoin has improved the Bitcoin protocol: completing a transaction is faster and uses less energy.
 Litecoin recently hit the headlines because founder Charlie Lee sold his holdings.
 No wonder: After a fireworks display in 2017, the Litecoin shot up from $ 4.33 to $ 217.
 This corresponds to an increase of more than 5,000 percent.

 8th place: Ethereum (+ 9,200%)

-Ethereum (abbreviation: ETH) is a blockchain network in which so-called decentralized programs can be created, managed and executed.
+Ethereum (abbreviation: ETH) is a blockchain network in which so-called decentralized programs can be created, managed, and executed.
 Ethereum has also made the so-called smart contracts popular.
 These are automated contracts that self-fulfill when a pre-defined condition is met.
 In terms of market capitalization, Ethereum is the largest cryptocurrency after Bitcoin with around 52 billion dollars.
 Ethereum has benefited from the boom in Initial Coin Offerings (ICOs)– an alternative form of financing for tech startups – which are mostly implemented on the Ethereum blockchain.
 Last year, the price climbed from around $ 8 to over $ 720 – an increase of more than 9,200 percent in one year.

 7th place: Dash (+ 9.300%)

 Dash (abbreviation: DASH) is a Bitcoin clone that previously operated under the names XCoin and Darkcoin.
 It is a cryptocurrency on a peer-to-peer basis, in which the transactions are not publicly visible in the blockchain.
 Dash has been heavily criticized within the crypto scene for not solving any of the existing software problems that digital currencies are struggling with today.
-In addition, the founders’ approach to the start of the digital currency is very opaque, which is why some critics suspect fraud behind it.
-But thanks to clever marketing measures and the general crypto hype, Dash was also able to record a price jump of more than 9,000 percent and is currently 12th of the largest crypto currencies with a market capitalization of around 3.3 billion dollars.
+In addition, the founders’ approach to the start of the digital currency is very opaque, which is why some critics suspect the fraud behind it.
+But thanks to clever marketing measures and the general crypto hype, Dash was also able to record a price jump of more than 9,000 percent and is currently 12th of the largest cryptocurrencies with a market capitalization of around 3.3 billion dollars.

 6th place: Golem (+ 9,700%)

-Golem (abbreviation: GNT) wants to be something like a decentralized supercomputer whose computing power can be offered, rented or used by the public.
+Golem (abbreviation: GNT) wants to be something like a decentralized supercomputer whose computing power can be offered, rented, or used by the public.
 It combines elements of cloud computing with the blockchain network and is therefore particularly interesting for large companies or research institutions that need more computing power in the meantime to carry out a certain project.
 The users of the network who make their free computing capacity available are rewarded with tokens of the cryptocurrency.
 With a market capitalization of around $ 200 million, Golem only ranks 64th in the crypto market.
 But the price increase last year was huge at almost 10,000 percent: from around 0.9 cents at the beginning of the year it went up to 80 cents at the end of 2017.

 5th place: Stellar (+ 13,750%)

-Stellar (abbreviation: XLM) is an open source transaction network that was launched in 2014 by Jed McCaleb, founder of the US file sharing platform eDonkey.
+Stellar (abbreviation: XLM) is an open-source transaction network that was launched in 2014 by Jed McCaleb, founder of the US file sharing platform eDonkey.
 It is an extension of the Ripple protocol and is based on the following idea: Instead of making transfers between accounts, as is the case with a Bitcoin transaction, the ownership rights to an account can simply be transferred.
-This makes Stellar less of a crypto currency in the classic sense than of a system for the transaction of digital promissory notes (so-called virtual IOUs).
+This makes Stellar less of a cryptocurrency in the classic sense than of a system for the transaction of digital promissory notes (so-called virtual IOUs).
 The advantage: Stellar is significantly faster than the constantly overloaded Bitcoin network.
 With a market capitalization of around $ 4.3 billion, Stellar has worked its way up to ninth place among the largest cryptocurrencies.

 4th place: Ark (+ 21,930%)

-Ark (abbreviation: ARK) belongs to that part of the crypto currencies that are more software projects than digital currencies.
-As a spin-off from the crypto currency Lisk, the development team would like to build a bridge between all common crypto currencies.
+Ark (abbreviation: ARK) belongs to that part of the cryptocurrencies that are more software projects than digital currencies.
+As a spin-off from the cryptocurrency Lisk, the development team would like to build a bridge between all common cryptocurrencies.
 If a user wants to send a certain cryptocurrency to another, he can simply send Ark Coins and these will automatically be converted into the desired cryptocurrency at the other end.
 With a market capitalization of around $ 270 million, Ark ranks 51st among the largest cryptocurrencies.
 Last year, the underdog climbed from around 3 cents at the start in late March to over $ 6.50 per ark at the end of 2017 – an increase of around 22,000 percent.

 3rd place: NEM (+ 29,800%)

 The peer-to-peer network called New Economy Movement (abbreviation: NEM) was launched in Japan in March 2015 and combines elements of a modern payment system with smart contracts.
 With a market capitalization of around $ 2.6 billion, NEM is currently the 13th largest cryptocurrency.
-The NEM developers developed the digital currency so that users not only hold it for speculation, but actually use it for exchange.
+The NEM developers developed the digital currency so that users not only hold it for speculation but actually use it for exchange.
 Nonetheless, investors speculated on the price increase of the NEM last year – and were successful with it.
 At the beginning of 2017, the price was just under 0.30 cents per NEM and then rose rapidly to around 1 dollar.
 That corresponds to a price increase of almost 30,000 percent in one year.

 2nd place: Ripple (+ 36,000%)